GUNS GANGS &K9's

 Generally

-speaking the K9 demonstration is geared towards youth in order to spread a
+speaking the K9 demonstration is geared towards youth in order to spread a positive message of purpose and hope, or for adults as an awareness segment in regards to the

 needs of youth today.